 - a business which is still trading today but providing more domestic services -

-we have one of their small trailers.
+we had one of their small trailers.

 You needed an excellent horse which could walk down the rows without it’s hooves